Komodo is one the most famous Indonesian national park established in 1980. It’s by far the main attraction of Flores island.

 You are 100% sure to spot dragons near the kitchen used by the rangers (they eat the leftovers) and unless you plan accordingly, it’s likely that they will be the only dragons you’ll see.

 If you go on a 2 days trip you should insist to go to Komodo on the morning of the second day.

 Usually 2 days-trips include a stop both in Komodo and in Rinca, most of the time on the first day.
 Given that the entrance fee is now valid only for one day, they will take you to the 2 islands on the same day unless you ask otherwise.

 You should insist to go to Komodo on the morning of the second day.
 If you have to do only one islands because you lack time, go to Komodo.
 There is less visitors and more wildlife (deers, monkeys, hogs …).

 I don’t have any underwater camera so I have nothing to show but don’t miss this one.
 I have seen manta rays on numerous dives and snorkelling sessions but it’s always a great moment.

 It’s a really nice beach with great snorkelling.
 It’s about 1,5m-3m deep.
-You have incredible piece of corals for this depth and a great diversity of fish.
+You have incredible piece of corals for this depth and can spot a great diversity of fish.

 The sand on the shore is mixed with red pieces of corals that give a light pink color to the first meter of sand.
 Don’t expect something oversaturated though and remember the phenomenon is more or less obvious depending on the weather and the time.